kritikmirg/Socioeconomic-Indicators-in-Chicago/README.md

 * **Hardship Index** (`hardship_index`): Score that incorporates each of the six selected socioeconomic indicators

 In this Lab, we'll take a look at the variables in the socioeconomic indicators dataset and do some basic analysis with Python.

+### Conclusion

+##### Now that you know how to do basic exploratory data analysis using SQL and python visualization tools, you can further explore this dataset to see how the variable `per_capita_income_` is related to `percent_households_below_poverty` and `percent_aged_16_unemployed`.
+Try to create interesting visualizations!

+## Summary

+##### In this lab you learned how to store a real world data set from the internet in a database (Db2 on IBM Cloud), gain insights into data using SQL queries.
+You also visualized a portion of the data in the database to see what story it tells.

+Copyright &copy; 2018 [cognitiveclass.ai](cognitiveclass.ai?utm_source=bducopyrightlink&utm_medium=dswb&utm_campaign=bdu).
+This notebook and its source code are released under the terms of the [MIT License](https://bigdatauniversity.com/mit-license/).